 Things to Remember

 - CURRENTGROUP is the new function that can be used inside the GROUPBY function only.

-- CURRENTGROUP takes the reference of grouping table.
+- CURRENTGROUP takes the reference of the grouping table.

 This has been a guide to Power BI GroupBy.
 Here we discuss how to group together the data by collecting the information from two different tables using Power BI GROUPBY DAX function.
 You can learn more from the following articles –